bparanj/crystal/electronics/book/basics/capacitor-ac.md

 - Capacitors are used in AC circuits for signal coupling, filtering, and timing applications.
 - The principle is critical in designing circuits like high-pass filters and AC coupling in audio and RF systems.

-This experiment provides a simple yet profound demonstration of a capacitor's fundamental behavior in AC and DC circuits.
+This experiment demonstrates capacitor's basic behavior in AC circuits.